2026 IOLTA Grant Cycle is Open

-Historically, IOLTA grants have supported a diverse range of critical projects and services, such as:
+Historically, our grants have supported a diverse range of critical projects and services, such as:

 • Direct civil legal representation for low-income clients